I love summer. It’s my favourite season, or at least it was; until I had kids.

 If you are an incredibly uncrafty mama (don’t worry, you’re not alone!!) there are some wonderfully simply make-at-home ideas here from Mum Learning with Baby and favourite suggestions for 3 to 5-year-olds from Latika at Stars in the Desert.

 Yep I know, I can’t believe I’ve just said this one.
 I get snotty and uptight when even the playdoh comes out, but kids need creative time, as they would get if they were at school or nursery.

-If you can’t bare the cleanup operation then look for options at play centres, but expect this to cost as of course, they all jack up the price during school holidays.
-My suggestion, get some plastic table clothes or floor covering, have the mop and sponge ready and suck it up mums; time in one “messy play” session a day and get it out of their systems.
+If you can’t bear the cleanup operation then look for options at play centres, but expect this to cost as of course.
+My suggestion, get some plastic table cloths or floor covering, have the mop and sponge ready and suck it up mums; time in one “messy play” session a day and get it out of their systems.